Michihiro Ogasawara

-Michihiro Ogasawara (小笠原 道大, born October 25, 1973 in Mihama-ku, Chiba, Chiba Prefecture, Japan) is a Japanese former professional baseball player.
-He is currently the first team head coach for Hokkaido Nippon-Ham Fighters.
+Michihiro Ogasawara (小笠原 道大, born October 25, 1973, in Mihama-ku, Chiba, Chiba Prefecture, Japan) is a Japanese former professional baseball player.

 He had an illustrious career spanning 18 years with the Hokkaido Nippon-Ham Fighters, Yomiuri Giants, and the Chunichi Dragons where he won two Japan Series, two MVP awards in both the Pacific and Central leagues; only one of two people to do so and the first to do it in consecutive seasons.
 He was an NPB All-Star 11 times.
 He was also a part of the 2006 and 2009 World Baseball Classic winning Japan sides.

 Early career

 Ogasawara started playing baseball at age 7 playing in the Chiba West Little League.
 From 1989 he studied at Gyosei International High School in Kisarazu, Chiba Prefecture.
 When he started at the team he was regarded as a complete no-name and his then coach mentioned that "we were asked to go after a junior middle schooler from the Chiba West Little League and we got the player that no one spoke of, Ogasawara."
 Up until that point he had been tried at a variety of fielding positions including shortstop, third base and outfield but during high school was converted to be a second baseman and the following year served as a catcher (however Ogasawara admits that catcher was his least favourite position) In his junior year, alongside fellow future pro Tetsuya Kitagawa he finished runner-up in the Chiba prefectural tournament.
 Although now widely regarded for his power and hitting prowess, Ogaswara failed to register a single home run in the tournament.